Fredericka Mandelbaum: Life and career

 Mandelbaum was born Friederike Weisner in Kassel, a city in modern-day Germany.
 Not much is known of her early life, other than that her family was Jewish.
 She married Wolfe Mandelbaum in 1848; they worked as itinerant peddlers in Germany before emigrating to the United States in 1850.

 When the family arrived in New York, they began a series of small businesses, taking in goods collected by scavengers and reselling them.
 The pair purchased a dry goods store on Clinton Street, but by 1854, the business was operating as a front for the Mandelbaums' criminal operations (she would later need to store goods in two large warehouses in the city).
-Mandelbaum began financing thieves and burglars and was involved in planning some of the biggest thefts in the city's history, including the Manhattan Savings Bank Robbery.
+Mandelbaum began financing thieves and burglars and was involved in planning some of the biggest thefts in the city's history, including the Ocean National Bank.
 Expanding her operations, she controlled several gangs of blackmailers and confidence men as well as a school, known as Marm's Grand Street School, to recruit and teach younger criminals how to pickpocket.
 She was also a top competitor to the Grady Gang.

+According to police inspector Thomas Byrnes in his 1886 book Professional Criminals of America, Mandelbaum’s known associates included "burglar" Michael Kurtz (“A Jew.
+Born in the United States”), "pickpocket" Abraham Greenthall (“Jew, born in Poland”), "pickpocket, sneak, and shoplifter" Mary Hollbrook (“born in Ireland”), and "Pickpocket and Blackmailer" Sophie Levy (or Lyons), often called Mandelbaum’s special protégé.
+Mandelbaum was reputedly loyal to her criminal associates.
+Chief of Police George W. Walling wrote, “She attained a reputation as a business woman whose honesty in criminal matters was absolute,” while The New York Times obituary noted: "her success was in a great measure due to her friendship for and her loyalty to the thieves with whom she did business.
+She never betrayed her clients, and when they got into trouble she procured bail for them and befriended them to the extent of her power".
+For 30 years, she operated her business with impunity, as Walling highlighted her widespread influence and ingenuity in assisting criminals.
+Much of what is known about Mandelbaum comes from Walling’s 1887 Recollections of a New York Chief of Police and Sophie Lyons' 1913 memoir Why Crime Does Not Pay, which details Mandelbaum’s operations, including a hidden dumbwaiter for stolen goods.
+She was known for meticulously bribing and paying off police, local politicians, and judges.